cloudsigma/cloudsigma-docs/general.rst

 Filtering
 ---------

 The API allows filtering of returned resources through GET parameters.
 Specific filtering options are listed in the schema.
+There are two types of filters:

+:exact: Matches the exact value of the field
+:contains: Matches, case insensitive, a substring of the value.

 The semantics of the filters are as follows:

 :AND:
     Separate GET parameters are ANDed together: